-In a similar way, we maintain our recovery from lust addiction, sexual compulsions, and other unhealthy attachments by sharing the hope of our spiritual awakening with others while practicing 12-step principles in all our affairs.
+In a similar way, we maintain our recovery from addictions, compulsions, and attachments by sharing a message of our spiritual awakening with others while practicing 12-step principles in all our affairs.
 We do not take it personally when someone is not ready to change, even when the person is a family member or close friend.
 Instead, we focus our time on those who might be willing now and await a moment where we can be most effective to another in the future.